dolph/keystone-deploy/README.md

 Testing
 -------

-This repository is divided into several feature branches, wherein each feature branch demonstrates and tests a deployment variation, where the `master` branch is a vanilla deployment.
+This repository is divided into several feature branches, wherein each feature branch demonstrates and tests a deployment variation.
+The `master` branch represents a vanilla deployment.
 All feature branches should be regularly rebased onto the master branch.

 | Branch  | Status                                                                                                                         |
 |---------|--------------------------------------------------------------------------------------------------------------------------------|